What is an AI Agent in Machine Learning?

 So, what are the main flavors?

-- Utility-Based Agents: Now we're talking about agents that want to be happy.
+• Utility-Based Agents: Now we're talking about agents that want to be happy.
 They have a "utility function" that tells them how good or bad different outcomes are.
-So, they try to pick the actions that maximize their happiness.
-Think of this like a recommendation system, which tries to maximize the user's satisfaction.
+This function quantifies desirability, assigning a numerical value to states or actions.
+For instance, a recommendation system might define a utility function that considers factors like user engagement, purchase probability, and product relevance.
+The agent then chooses actions that aim to maximize this utility score.

 Real-World Applications of AI Agents